 12 Amps Adjustable NACs charger

 A 12 Amp EV charger delivers up to 2.88 kW (Level 2, 240V) or 1.44 kW (Level 1, 120V), depending on the circuit and voltage.
-It typically provides 3–8 miles of range per hour, making it ideal for overnight charging, light daily use, or situations with limited electrical capacity.
+It typically provides 3–8 miles of range per hour (over a full 10-hour overnight charge, you get 30 to 50 miles.), making it ideal for overnight charging, light daily use, or situations with limited electrical capacity.
 These chargers require a dedicated 15A circuit with 14 AWG wiring and must comply with NEC 80% load rules.
 Depending on the setup, they may be hardwired or plugged into outlets such as NEMA 5-15 (Level 1) or 6-15 (Level 2).

 While both 12 Amp Level 1 and Level 2 chargers draw the same current, their voltage differences result in distinct charging speeds and setup needs.